Experiencing Magnificent Awe: Moments of Psychological Growth

 Spectacular can be devastating.
 On September 11, 2001, the normal hustle of morning traffic ceased.
 The ordinary edginess vanished.
 Routine commitments lost significance, and mundane cares were non-existent.
 We’re experiencing a similar pause now in the deadly wake of the coronavirus.

-Emotionally stunned, we stare at empty shelving where toilet paper used to exist.
+Emotionally stunned, we stared at empty shelving where toilet paper used to exist during the life altering COVID-19 pandemic.
 Awe, you see, isn’t always grand.
-Occasionally security is rocked.
+Occasionally, our security is rocked.
 An epidemic, a natural disaster or an evil regime remind us of our fragile existence.
 Our normal mental structures struggle to accommodate.

-“Because accommodation can be difficult or unsuccessful, awe straddles the border between positive and negative—provoking a sense of wonder, but also one of powerlessness and uncertainty” (Gottlieb, Keltner, and Lombrozo, 2018).
+“Because accommodation can be difficult or unsuccessful, awe straddles the border between positive and negative—provoking a sense of wonder, but also one of powerlessness and uncertainty” (Gottlieb et al., 2018).

 Dismantling Awe